 Then, it was the radio.

-In the short period that the internet has managed to infiltrate every aspect of our lives, its impact on the academic world, for the better or worse, has become undeniable.
+In the short period that the Internet has managed to infiltrate every aspect of our lives, its impact on the academic world, for the better or worse, has been undeniable.

 Let’s take qualitative research, for instance.